Study with us

 - NURS 7220: Quantitative Research Methods

-International applicants are not required to secure a faculty advisor prior to submitting their application.
-After the application is reviewed, international applicants will be contacted with a list of potential faculty advisors.
+International applicants do not need to find a faculty advisor before applying.
+After your application is reviewed, we will provide a list of potential faculty advisors.

 How to apply